INRIM/sir-technical-docs/vpn.md

  route set interface
 ```

+##### Proposals and policy
 Then, IKEv2 proposals are built with the selection of crypto algorithms.
 The technical guidelines for the selection are:
  - [Cisco Next Generation Cryptography](https://tools.cisco.com/security/center/resources/next_generation_cryptography).
  - [CNSA suite](https://wiki.strongswan.org/projects/strongswan/wiki/IKEv2CipherSuites#Commercial-National-Security-Algorithm-CNSA-Suite-Suite-B-Cryptographic-Suites-for-IPsec-RFC-6379).

 Unfortunately, major operating systems do not 100% support those guidelines, making difficult
 the creation of a policy that both respects the guidelines and supports all major operating systems.
-A good guide with the algorithms supported by different OS can be found in the
+A good list with the algorithms supported by each OS can be found in the
 [MikroTik wiki](https://wiki.mikrotik.com/wiki/Manual:IP/IPsec#Windows_client_configuration).

 Therefore, the choice is to build two different proposals.
-The first proposal is fully compliant with Cisco NGN, while
+The first proposal is the "best" option, according to NGN guidelines.
-the second one supports also legacy algorithms, which are needed for some operating systems.
-Then, in the IKEv2 policy,
+The second one supports also legacy, but still secure, algorithms, which are needed for some operating systems.
+T
-the two proposals are listed in order of preference.
-Inside each proposal, algorithms are listed in order of
+hen, in the IKEv2 policy, the two proposals are listed in order of preference.
-preference.
 ```
 crypto ikev2 proposal ngn-proposal encryption aes-gcm-256